Braves vs. Dodgers Player Props Betting Odds

-Player prop bet odds for Ronald Acuna Jr., Mookie Betts and others are available when the Atlanta Braves visit the Los Angeles Dodgers at Dodger Stadium on Friday at 10:10 PM ET.
+Those looking to place a player prop bet can find odds on Mookie Betts, Ronald Acuna Jr. and others in the Los Angeles Dodgers-Atlanta Braves matchup at Dodger Stadium on Saturday at 9:10 PM ET.

 Bet on this matchup or its props with BetMGM!